renatoathaydes/wasmin/README.md

 )
 ```

-Optionally, the type of an identifier can be declared before it's assigned:
+Optionally, the type of a top-level identifier can be declared before it's assigned:

 ```rust
 ten i32;